Keysborough

 Keysborough lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of February 2026, the estimated population of the suburb of Keysborough is around 31,829, reflecting an increase of 1,811 people since the 2021 Census.
-The resident population was estimated at 31,765 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, with an additional 317 validated new addresses since the Census date contributing to this increase.
-This results in a population density ratio of 1,466 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Keysborough has demonstrated resilient growth patterns with a compound annual growth rate of 2.8%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 75.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As per ABS population updates and AreaSearch validation, the suburb of Keysborough's estimated population is around 32,010 as of May 2026.
+This figure reflects a growth of 1,992 people (6.6%) since the 2021 Census, which reported a population of 30,018.
+The change was inferred from AreaSearch's estimated resident population of 31,977 in June 2025 and an additional 327 validated new addresses since the Census date.
+This results in a density ratio of 1,475 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Over the past decade, Keysborough has shown resilient growth with a compound annual growth rate of 2.3%, outperforming its SA3 area.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population